Scatter Correction in X-ray CT by Physics-Inspired Deep Learning

 \subsubsection{Parallel Beam CT Experiments}

 To obtain the total measurements $\tau_\theta$ for training and validation for the parallel beam CT experiments, we used the GATE \cite{jan2004gate} software package.
 GATE encapsulates the GEANT4 MC \cite{agostinelli2003geant4} simulation libraries, which perform the simulation of particle propagation through matter.
+The modeling by GATE included scatter in the detector panel.
 On the other hand, the primary projections $p_\theta$ of voxelized phantoms were generated by numerical forward reprojection to compute $g(t,\theta)$ and using Beer's law \eqref{eq:beers_law}.

-As illustrated in Fig.~\ref{fig:cone_beam_imaging_geom}, for these experiments we used a 200 keV monoenergetic parallel-beam source with rays perpendicular to the rotation axis $z$, and a flat detector panel, both of width $W=128$ cm and height $H=128$ cm, with the detector panel perpendicular to the rays of the source, and divided into $(d=128) \times (d=128)$ pixels.
+As illustrated in Fig.~\ref{fig:scatter_analytical_level_illustration}(b), for these experiments we used a 200 keV monoenergetic parallel-beam source with rays perpendicular to the rotation axis $z$, and a flat detector panel, both of width $W=128$ cm and height $H=128$ cm, with the detector panel perpendicular to the rays of the source, and divided into $(d=128) \times (d=128)$ pixels.
 The source was not collimated, extending over the entire detector.
 Simulated objects (mathematical phantoms) were generated as a composition of distinct object components, all contained in a cylindrical air volume of diameter $D=128$ cm and height $L=128$ cm.
-The parallel-beam projections of the objects were fully contained in the detector plane for each view, with a margin of approximately $24$ cm from the boundaries of the cylindrical geometry in Fig.~\ref{fig:cone_beam_imaging_geom}.
+The parallel-beam projections of the objects were fully contained in the detector plane for each view, with a margin of approximately $24$ cm from the boundaries of the cylindrical geometry in Fig.~\ref{fig:scatter_analytical_level_illustration}.